 Oct 13th, 2017: Session 1, Day 3.
 On the 3rd day of cooking, Didion’s Food Explorers came back to North America to explore this great fall squash: the pumpkin.
 This was perfect because our school’s Fall Festival was on the same day and started right after we finished up.
 The children made a super easy, dairy-free pumpkin soup.
 We had a group of children assigned to slicing the bread (to go with the soup), another group of children dicing the onions, and another group of children measuring the spices and opening the cans of organic pumpkin puree (a task that can take quite a few hands to get it done – it’s actually hilarious!).
 The chopping of the onions was the “talk of the class” with many children getting teary eyes while chopping the onions and having to rotate stations.
 At one point, the Staff Lounge was impregnated with the chemical irritant released when cutting onions.
 The children suggested goggles for next time and we talked about how the eye irritation was coming through their noses and we just can’t hold our breaths for too long.
 There were a few children who did not seem to be bothered by the onions and powered through the onion dicing.
 Of course, I had to take pics of their teary eyes and some children had to throw themselves down to the floor because of the onion smell.
 A lot of fun dramatization went on!
 As for the bread?
 Oh well… 12 children managed to eat two entire loafs of French bread (LOL!).
 It has been a joy cooking with your children: Chef Kari, Chris, and I are grateful for the opportunity to share our joy of cooking with them!

 October 6th, 2017: Session 1, Day 2.
 We had another awesome cooking day with Didion’s Food Explorers.
 The children were so eager to learn and use their hands: it’s heart-warming!
-During our second day, the Food Explorers visited Japan by making grilled chicken skewers brushed with house-made teriyaki sauce and sunomono.
+During our second day, the Food Explorers visited Japan by making grilled chicken skewers brushed with homemade teriyaki sauce and sunomono salad.
 These are popular dishes in Japan and provided the children with the opportunity to learn how to safely use a Mandoline slicer and how to thread pieces of raw chicken into bamboo skewers while wearing food-safe plastic gloves.
 The children working on the sunomono salad also perfected their knife skills even further by practicing to slow down when cutting the cucumber, by curling in their fingertips when slicing, and by cutting off a thin, flat piece of the cucumber length-wise to prevent the cucumber from rolling off the cutting mat.
 When it was time to eat, we brought out steamed rice (a major hit, of course!) and the kids also worked on using chopsticks.

 September 29th, 2017: Session 1, Day 1.
-On the first day of the Food Explorers Club, the recipes took us across the “pond” (Atlantic ocean) to the Mediterranean area as the kids made limey hummus and cannellini beans dip with herbs de Provence.
+On the first day of the Food Explorers Club, the recipes took us across the “pond” (Atlantic ocean) to the Mediterranean area as the kids made limey hummus and herbed white bean dip.
 A group of 4 children was responsible for making the hummus recipe, another group of 4 was responsible for the white bean dip, and the remaining children were responsible for cutting the rainbow carrots, yellow cauliflower, and flat bread placing them in bowls and platters along with beet chips and cherry tomatoes.
 Using the food processor and learning proper knife skills was a major hit.
 Another source of excitement was taking the vegetable “trash” to the school garden’s compost.
 Kari had to randomly pick two numbers between 1-10 and whoever shut out that number joined her.
 When she said 1 was one of the numbers, a 4th grader gently said “but you said a number between 1 and 10 so 1 should not be one of them!”
 That’s what you get for working with smart kids who are paying attention to what you say.
 The children were also enthusiastic to taste their creations and to talk about which bean dip they liked the most.
 The winner among the younger kids (1st-3rd graders) was the limey hummus, while the white bean dip with herbs de Provence was a favorite among the older kids (6th-7th graders).